BOTOX Injections in Houston, League City & Clear Lake, TX

-BOTOX doesn’t work instantly.
-Its onset begins two to four days after the injection, but a full muscle relaxation may take a week.
+Its onset begins two to four days after the injection, but full muscle relaxation may take a week.
 The effect lasts about four months.
 In patients who are extremely athletic, they may see results lasting closer to three months.
-At that point, the body will begin to absorb the now-inert BOTOX, and the muscle will begin contracting again, and the wrinkles will return.
+At that point, the body will begin to absorb it, and the muscle will begin contracting again, and the wrinkles will return.
 Another session with Dr. Carpin will maintain your results.
 Repeated use has also shown to improve the texture of skin over time.

 Will BOTOX make my face look frozen?

 When injected in the correct amount by an experienced injector such as Dr. Carpin, your face will look natural, just not with all of the wrinkles and lines.
 The key is understanding facial anatomy and the proper amount of product to use.
 Dr. Carpin has extensive experience and training to ensure you’ll be happy with your results.

 What are the side effects?